Skip to main content

 });

-When creating a custom scalar type, we must specify these 3 functions - parseValue, serialize and parseLiteral:
+When creating a custom scalar type, you must specify these 3 functions: parseValue, serialize and parseLiteral:

-1. parseValue is the function that handles the processing of the value from the client.
+1. parseValue handles the value coming from the client.

-2. serialize is a function responsible for sending the value to the client.
+2. serialize sends the value back to the client.

-3. parseLiteral is invoked to parse the client's input that came from a query.
+3. parseLiteral parses the client’s input from a query.

-We can access the options sent via the query itself via the parseLiteral() function which returns an array of elements.
-If we specified the following: photo(options:"200, false, true, face") in the query - parseLiteral() will return [200, false, true, face].
+We access the options via parseLiteral(), which returns an array.
+If we specify photo(options:"200, false, true, face") in the query, parseLiteral() returns [200, false, true, face].

 photo: (parent, { options }) => {